-What happened was, she completely rewired the song she sang on and exploded my brain.
+What happened: she completely rewired the song she sang on and exploded my brain.
 Then something else happened.

 I don’t think I’m someone people tend to think of when they’re looking to record an album in this city.
 They think of Mark Plancke at the Shark Tank, Brett Humber at Sound Foundry, Josh Kaiser, Martin at SLR, whoever mans the boards at Polaris — you know, actual established studios and people who make a habit of recording other people for a living.